We have compiled a list of questions people may have about Danville Congregational Church. Hopefully, your question is here as well as an answer.

 What does “open and affirming” mean at Danville Congregational Church?

 Danville Congregational Church is a diverse group of believers and seekers of God’s direction in our lives.
 Our mission is to be a Christian faith community that accepts all persons, supports them in seeking deeper meaning in their lives, and prepares them spiritually and intellectually to make a difference in the lives of their families, community, work, and world.
 We are called to love our neighbors and to act as agents of reconciliation and wholeness.
 We welcome and value all God’s children.
-All people, of diverse race, gender, sexual orientation, family status, economic condition, and physical, mental, and emotional ability are encouraged to participate in the worship, life work, and service of this church.
+All people of diverse races, gender, sexual orientation, family status, economic condition, and physical, mental, and emotional abilities are encouraged to participate in this church’s worship, life work, and service.
 We affirm that all are beloved by God and empowered by the Holy Spirit.
-We affirm the family in all its diverse forms and we affirm all loving and committed relationships.
+We affirm the family in all its diverse forms and all loving and committed relationships.

 What is a Congregational Church?

-The Congregational Church dates back to the Puritans who came to America seeking religious freedom.
-It has a long history of social action with promotion of justice and equality for all people.
-In 1957 the Congregational Church joined with three other denominations to become the United Church of Christ.
+The Congregational Church dates back to the Pilgrims and Puritans who came to the eastern shores of what is now New England seeking religious freedom.
+It has a long history of social action promoting justice and equality for all people.
+In 1957 the Congregational Christian Churches joined with the Evangelical and Reformed Church to become the United Church of Christ.
 Each church within this denomination is autonomous.
 Each church owns its own building, establishes its own bylaws, and chooses its own pastor.
 While individual churches within the United Church of Christ receive spiritual strength and enhanced social justice support from the collective denominational community, each church is free to pursue its faith journey as an independent congregation.

 Is your church involved in outreach?

 DCC is heavily involved in outreach and mission programs.
 Our members have traveled to New Orleans to assist with the Katrina cleanup, gone to Belize to help with a school, and gone to Honduras to assist with medical care.
 DCC has a Sister Parish relationship with a church in San Antonio Cunen, Guatemala.
-Through annual visits and continuing contact we share our stories and offer support for one another.
-DCC is closely tied with SHELTER, Inc., Food Bank of Contra Costa and Solano, and Contra Costa Interfaith Housing (CCIH) – organizations that serve homeless and people in distress in Contra Costa County.
+Through annual visits and continuing contact, we share our stories and offer support for one another.
+DCC is closely tied with SHELTER, Inc., Food Bank of Contra Costa and Solano, and Hope Solutions – organizations that serve the homeless, unhoused, and people in distress in Contra Costa County.
 DCC hosts PFLAG meetings (Parents, Families and Friends of Lesbians and Gays), Narcotics Anonymous, and Alcoholics Anonymous meetings.

 How can I get involved and meet people?